leanprover/lean4/doc/declarations.md

 - ``foo.below``, ``foo.ibelow`` : functions used by the equation compiler to implement structural recursion
 - ``foo.sizeof`` : a measure which can be used for well-founded recursion

 Note that it is common to put definitions and theorems related to a datatype ``foo`` in a namespace of the same name.
-This makes it possible to use projection notation described in :numref:`structures_and_records` and :numref:`namespaces`.
+This makes it possible to use projection notation described in [Structures](struct.md#structures) and [Namespaces](namespaces.md#namespaces).

 .. code-block:: lean